So you want a backyard butterfly exhibit? What a wonderful way to protect and share butterflies with friends and neighbors!

 If your exhibit is for you to sit and enjoy, add a bench or a couple of chairs.
 Think about the width of the walkways.
 Leave them wide enough for a wheelchair and for a wagon or wheelbarrow, if the exhibit is large.

 Our rules were simple.
 1) Do not touch the butterflies.
 Let the butterflies touch you.
 2) Do not pick flowers.
-The butterflies need them growing on the plants.
-3) NO food or drink, other than water.
+The butterflies need them to stay growing on the plants.
+3) NO food or drink is allowed in the exhibit, other than water.
 Sugar and fats attract ants and other predators.
 4) Stay on the path (clearly outlined by the mulch color).

 When it is time to add butterflies to your exhibit and you want to involve children, it is an excellent opportunity to ignite a passion for butterflies in them.
 Teach them as you allow them to unzip the container and allow the butterflies to fly free into the exhibit.